 As part of its commitment to navigate a new course of integration and partnership, NHS England’s recent paper outlining a local-led approach to healthcare recommends “co-production with people with lived experience”.
-However, the value of understanding another person’s perspective and adjusting a service or strategy to incorporate this can be undermined if a simplistic, box-ticking approach is enlisted.
+However, individual subjectivity is a complex area and without careful consideration its value can be undermined.

-The complexity of individual experience has been explored through phenomenology (or the study of experience), which shows just how difficult it is for a researcher to gain an understanding of someone else’s perspective without their own preconceptions shadowing the findings.
-On the one hand a transcendental approach to phenomenology expects researchers to “bracket off” their previous knowledge and assumptions (in theory to the extreme of setting aside the world and the entirety of its content), while on the other a hermeneutic approach accepts that individuals have an understanding of their “lifeworld” which is inescapable and must instead be understood through the layers of their social, cultural and political contexts.
+Two main approaches exist in this school of thought.
+On the one hand, a transcendental approach to phenomenology expects researchers to “bracket off” their previous knowledge and assumptions (in theory to the extreme of setting aside the world and the entirety of its content), while on the other, a hermeneutic approach accepts that individuals have an understanding of their “lifeworld” which is inescapable and must instead be understood through the layers of their social, cultural and political contexts.